tweag/nickel/doc/manual/contracts.md

 but potentially surprising differences.

 One concerns open contracts.
 Merging never requires the presence of specific
 fields: thus, the contract `{bar | String}` attached to `foo` will actually behave as an open contract, even if you didn't use `..`.
-This is usually not what you
+This might not be what you want:
-want:

 ```text
 nickel>let ContractPipe = {